 While crypto is a newer asset class, federal regulators have made it clear that existing risk management expectations apply, regardless of the type of asset or technology involved.
-Regulators expect banks to treat crypto activities with the same level of rigor as any other line of business - if not more so, due to their volatility, legal ambiguity, and operational complexities.
-While the federal banking agencies indicated they are considering whether to issue additional guidance, banks are now operating with minimal guidance for crypto-asset specific activities.
+Regulators expect banks to treat crypto activities with the same level of rigor as any other line of business - if not more so, due to their volatility, legal ambiguity, and operational complexities.10 While the federal banking agencies indicated they are considering whether to issue additional guidance, banks are now operating with minimal guidance for crypto-asset specific activities.
 For now, banks should be prepared to learn of crypto-specific regulatory expectations during the examination process.
-The agencies' statements regarding potential new guidance or clarity will serve as an opportunity to provide more tailored guidance in this space.
+The agencies' statements regarding potential new guidance or clarity may serve as an opportunity to provide more tailored guidance in this space.

 In the interim, banks currently engaged or considering engaging in digital-asset activity should continue to consider the prior guidance in maintaining or establishing controls for digital-asset activity, and at the same time, remain vigilant of any further guidance the regulatory agencies may provide.
-Key principles and practices from traditional bank risk guidance should be applied to crypto activities including, but not limited to, KYC/CDD, 11 AML/CFT, 12 Third-Party Risk Management, 13 Operational Risk Management, 14 and Governance and Risk Appetite Frameworks.
-15 Banks should consider engaging federal regulators proactively to seek informal feedback even though formal pre-approval is no longer required, and state-chartered banks should consider whether to also engage their state regulators, as state regulators may have different comfort levels with regards to permissible crypto-asset activities.
+Key principles and practices from traditional bank risk guidance should be applied to crypto activities, including, but not limited to: KYC and CDD;11 AML and CFT;12 Third-Party Risk Management;13 Operational Risk Management;14 and Governance and Risk Appetite Frameworks.15 While banks should consider engaging federal regulators proactively to seek informal feedback even though formal pre-approval is no longer required, state-chartered banks should also consider whether to engage their state regulators, as there may be divergent comfort levels between federal and state regulators regarding permissible crypto-asset activities.